Author: <span>Robert Narem</span>

 As I tend to make notes for myself at random times and in many notebooks, it is not unusual for me to be unable to put my hands on a set of notes or a list that I want to refer to.
 That is less of a problem than it might sound like as I can usually recreate the idea or list, but one always wonders if that re-creation is complete.
 What am I missing that I came up with earlier?
 This is complicated by my lack of ability to speak, meaning that I communicate primarily by writing notes, and the notebooks soon become a jumble of hopefully thoughtful musings, conversations with my wife and lists of plant species.
 Things get lost.
 Thus, since I am working in a targeted way towards increasing the populations of many species in the restorations in 2023, I decided to put my list of those species with some attendant notes in cyberspace, where I know that I can always come back for reference.
 Here it is:

 2. Slender Milkvetch (Astragalus flexuosus) About 20 in my restoration and 60-100 in my prairies.
 I have not found a vendor within several hundred miles that sells this species, and after gathering it I understand why: It is either clearly not ripe, or the seedpods are splitting and flinging seeds to the ground.
 Different branches of the same plant ripen weeks apart.
 In other words, a collector has to cover each plant repeatedly in order to gather much seed.
-There is no “Goldilocks” timing when it is just right..
+There is no “Goldilocks” timing when it is just right.
+2024 note: Again, have transplanted perhaps 100 the past two years and had a good seed collection year in 2024, so should continue progress.

 15. Prairie Larkspur (Delphinium carolinianum ssp. virescens) I am not sure how many larkspurs I have in my native prairies, because they don’t bloom every year, but it is likely less than 100.
 I found a few in the restoration in one spot last summer for the first time and would like to establish three or four additional groups to allow cross pollination.
-Perhaps 15-20 transplants will be enough
+Perhaps 15-20 transplants will be enough.
+2024 note: Many more larkspurs showed up in the restoration last year, perhaps 25-30, which means I am already close to my stated goal.
+I was able to gather a little seed as well, and perhaps I can start another population or two.

 16. Downy Gentian (Gentiana puberulenta) Another of my favorites.
 I have 30-50 plants in two of my prairies, and found two blooming in the restoration in 2021.
 Downy gentian doesn’t bloom every year and can seem more rare than it actually is, but I have found it in several other mesic prairies in my corner of South Dakota.
 It is also generally available from seed vendors, so similarly to the larkspur, I would just like to establish a few more populations to give more cross pollination possibilities.